Free-Real-Estate/unraid/README.md

 Finally to manage user you can use the `user_managment.py` script

+this will start the nginx-php docker under the `username.mydomain.com`  host and code-server under `code-username.mydomain.com`

 ### User managment script

 first you will need to change a few things in the script config variable